How to Become a Mechanical Engineer

 - Providing technical advice – You will have to be able to answer and give any technical advice that you may be asked.

 - Liaising with clients and suppliers – It’s important that you have your communication skills together for this one.
 You have to understand what your client wants and to be able to deliver them the requirements they have.
 However, to know what your client wants you will have to involve your supplier and understand what they will be able to supply for you to meet your clients needs.

 First things first, you will need to start developing your mathematical, physics, chemistry and IT knowledge.
-These skills can be learnt through school, college or university or can be learnt through online courses.
+These skills can be learnt through school, college or university, or through online courses.